WDI-SEA/react-development-course-materials/03-Underlying-Concepts/02-react-component-lifecycle-lecture.md

 `getSnapshotBeforeUpdate()` is invoked right before the most recently rendered output is committed (e.g., to the DOM).

 This method exists for *rare* use cases in which the state depends on changes in props over time (`getDerivedStateFromProps()`) or if you need to handle something such as scroll position before an update (`getSnapshotBeforeUpdate()`).
+Explore other lifecycle methods before using these.

 <aside class="notes">